shannonasmith/Home-Lab/Suspicious-Network-Traffic/README.md

 ## 🧠 Scenario

-During analysis of a captured network traffic file (PCAP), unusual communication patterns were identified between internal and external systems.
+During analysis of a packet capture (PCAP), unusual communication patterns were identified between internal and external systems.

-This investigation simulates a **Security Operations Center (SOC)** workflow focused on detecting and analyzing suspicious network activity using packet inspection techniques.
+This investigation simulates a **SOC workflow** focused on detecting and analyzing suspicious network traffic.

 ---